Quick Start

 - Visit app.dakkio.io

-- Click "Sign Up" in the top right
+- Click "Sign Up"

 - Enter your email, password, and name